MarxMustermann/OfMiceAndMechs/INSTALL.md

 * pygame for python3 (for tile based mode)

 ## how to install and run the game

+install the dependencies and run the executeMe.py file

 ### debian based sytems